jceelen/alfred-10000ft-scripts/README.md

 ## Usage ##
 - `.10ksetkey` — saves your 10.000ft API key to the OSX Keychain
+- `10k projects` or hotkey `cmd+'` - shows a list of active projects which you can filter
 - `.10ksetuser` — sets your 10.000ft User-tag-name (for feature in the future)
 - `.10kupdate` — update of your 10.000ft project data (opens submenu with refresh or force)
-- `10k projects` — shows a list of active projects which you can filter

 ### Shortcuts ###
 - `10k home` — open your 10000ft.com homepage